 In 2012 Australia's total investment in New Zealand was A$77.4 billion; while New Zealand's total investment in Australia was A$28 billion.
 New Zealand is the third largest market for Australian investment abroad, with Australia the largest investor in New Zealand.
 Over half of Australia's total investment in New Zealand is FDI (A$44.3 billion), reflecting the high level of economic integration.
 Australian investment in New Zealand includes the banking, insurance, building, infrastructure, telecoms, energy and retail sectors.

 The last major Review of ANZCERTA in 1995 focused on advancing "third generation" trade facilitation issues including eliminating remaining regulatory impediments to trade.
 The Australian and New Zealand Governments decided to take a Single Economic Market (SEM) approach to harmonise the two economies to enable business, consumers and investors to conduct operations across the Tasman in a seamless regulatory environment.

-During their meeting in Canberra on 20 August 2009, the Australian and New Zealand Prime Ministers committed to a Single Economic Market Outcomes Framework setting out principles to accelerate regulatory harmonisation and alignment in order to stimulate business and create jobs.
+A Single Economic Market Outcomes Framework setting out principles to accelerate regulatory harmonisation and alignment in order to stimulate business and create jobs.

 The principles of the framework include:

 - persons in Australia or New Zealand should not have to engage in the same process or provide the same information twice;

 - measures should deliver substantively the same regulatory outcomes in both countries in the most efficient manner;

 - regulated occupations should be able to operate seamlessly between each country;

 - both Governments should seek to achieve economies of scale and scope in regulatory design and implementation;